DaleOrders/AWS-Study-Notes/README.md

 An example that leads to confusion:

 - arn:aws:s3:::catgifs
-  - This references an actual bucket
+  - This references an actual bucket and not the objects inside
 - arn:aws:s3:::catgifs/*
   - This refers to objects in that bucket, but not the bucket itself.